This guide explains how to install TensorFlow on Windows.

 Enter the following short program inside the python interactive shell:

-If the system generates an error message instead of a greeting, see the next section.
+If the system outputs an error message instead of a greeting, see Common installation problems.

 Common installation problems

 We are relying on Stack Overflow to document TensorFlow installation problems